HTML has links - PDF has Authentication

 (b) If a taxpayer does not calculate its taxable income using (a) of this subsection, the taxpayer must use actual current calendar year information.

 (602) Reconciliation.
-Regardless of how a taxpayer reports its taxable income under subsection (601)(a) or (b) of this rule, when the taxpayer has the information to determine the receipts factor for an entire calendar year, it must file a reconciliation and either obtain a refund or pay any additional tax due.
-The reconciliation must be filed on a form approved by the department.
+Regardless of how a taxpayer reports its taxable income under subsection (601)(a) or (b) of this rule, a taxpayer that has reportable apportionable income must file a reconciliation to determine the receipts factor for an entire calendar year by October 31st of the following year.
+If the date for filing falls on a Saturday, Sunday, or legal holiday, the reconciliation will be considered timely if filed on the next business day.
+The reconciliation filing must be on the department's "annual reconciliation of apportionable income" form.
+The reconciliation may result in the taxpayer either obtaining a refund or paying any additional tax due.
 In either event (refund or additional taxes due), interest will apply in a manner consistent with tax assessments.
-If the reconciliation is completed prior to October 31st of the following year, no penalties will apply to any additional tax that may be due.
+If the reconciliation is completed and any additional tax shown on the reconciliation has been paid by the October 31st due date, no penalties will apply to the additional tax shown on the reconciliation.